-The trend of using cabinets designed for other rooms of the home for the bath became increasingly popular around 1990.
+The trend of using cabinets designed for other rooms of the home for the primary bath became increasingly popular around 1990.
 At that time, designers and homeowners frequently converted antique cabinets, armoires, and étagères into bath furniture, but they soon discovered that moist environments aren’t the best for family heirlooms or other expensive pieces of wood furniture.
 Bath industry manufacturers responded by producing furniture specifically for the bath environment.
 This furniture addressed not only climatic conditions but also functional concerns that account for storage requirements, supplies, traps, drains and other components necessary to bring and remove water to and from faucets and basins.

-At JM Kitchen and bath, we are designing bathrooms with sofas, comfy chairs, benches and other pieces that extend the living area into the bath.
+At JM Kitchen and Bath Design, we are designing primary bathrooms with sofas, comfy chairs, benches and other pieces that extend the living area into the bath.
 Wood tones add warmth and serve to contrast white ceramic and acrylic surfaces of tubs, basins, and water closets.
 With this transformation, the standard white vanity has given way to elegant and expertly crafted furniture pieces that create the look and feel of stress-free luxury.

-Function is another critical factor.
-A beautiful bathroom is an organized bathroom.
+The function is another critical factor.
+A beautiful primary bathroom is an organized bathroom.
 We understand that for most of our customers time is their most precious asset.
 Their days are hectic.
 We understand that our clients don’t have time to search for their favorite tube of lipstick or wait for their curling iron to heat up.
 Bath furniture manufacturers offer storage solutions and convenience features that include interior adjustable shelving, pullout trays, interior lighting, hairdryer/curling iron holders, interior electric receptacles, USB port charging stations and drawer dividers.

-Maintenance is another factor that we address for our clients when we design a new bathroom.
+Maintenance is another concern that we address for our clients when we design a new bathroom.
 The legs or base of the furniture placed in front of the baseboard might create a gap between the wall and the cabinet.
 This may not be a concern aesthetically, but it does create a challenge for cleaning.
 The issue may be addressed if the furniture has a solid base that can be notched around the baseboard to eliminate the gap or notch the baseboard to dead end into the base of the cabinet.